 What is fiscal policy?

 Taxation indicates the act of imposing taxes and the fact of being taxed.
-The government spending includes normal government expenditures, capital expenditures on public works, relief expenditures, and subsidies of various types, transfer payments, and social security benefits, etc.
+Government spending includes normal government expenditures, capital expenditures on public works, relief expenditures, subsidies of various types, transfer payments, social security benefits, etc.

 Source of funds for government expenditure: